» What makes Aikido a unique martial art?

 Through extensive conditioning, the student gradually develops great power.
 The secret to Aikido’s power is due to the fact that we practice many defenses from wrist grabs, allowing the student to learn how to meet resistance with relaxed and precise movements.
 In contrast, other martial arts that do not focus on grabs do not have as immediate an understanding of the imperative of movement from the center in order to develop relaxed power and extension.
 For some people, the concept of ki or universal energy may seem esoteric; the development of internal power can also be described simply as the integration of power of relaxation with coordinated movement.
 After training for several years, the Aikido student discovers that ki has a deeper and subtler manifestation.

 If you want to learn how to protect yourself, we encourage you to take self-defense classes rather than a traditional martial art.
 Then choose a martial art that you will stick with for many years — a form that suits your personality and philosophy.
 There is no ideal martial art, and it may take years of training in Aikido technique (or any other martial art for that matter) to gain street effectiveness.
+The best women’s self defense program is The Safety Team.
+This is a trauma informed, women developed and run program that seeks to empower women in a safe environment.
+We offer self defense classes at our dojo taught by the Safety team.

 Perhaps the best preparation for self-defense is awareness and good posture.
 If you react to a dangerous situation with excessive tension, fear or anger, no amount of “practical” training will help you.
 Aikido teaches relaxed awareness in conflict, and the fundamental importance of proper postural alignment and evasion skills.
 In addition, Aikido’s emphasis on blending with attacks rather than blocking makes it ideal for defending against more powerful opponents.
 Aikido has become popular with law enforcement personnel due to the fact that it does not rely on strikes and kicks to safely immobilize an attacker.
 In addition, many soldiers in elite groups such as the Special Forces have integrated Aikido techniques into tactical training due to the efficiency of the movements.